rwxrob/zet/20211026020106/README.md

 * Q: Ok so for a little backstory, i'm in my mid 20's and due to some health issues i'm only now getting into my studies.
 I'm from Europe studying CS at the moment, i'm really focusing on CS fundamentals and trying to become an autodidact.
 My plan is to become a software developer and then move into a SRE role further down the road, as i would love to do both Ops and Development.
 What's your opinion on this?
 * Q: Beginner question: what should i look for in my first contract?
 * Q: For hobby programming on my personal machines where I do end up downloading random packages (untrusted) and such should I use a docker container or a VM ?
+* Q: Which distro should I start with?
+(Easy, then LFS, then Gentoo)